bodulic/CATS-rb/README.md

 ## Mapping comparison script: `CATS_rb_compare`

-This script compares the mapped transcriptome assemblies.
+`CATS_rb_compare` compares the mapped transcriptome assemblies.
 Optionally, a reference gene annotation file can be supplied.

+While `CATS_rb_compare` is primarily designed to compare multiple transcriptome assemblies, it can also be used with a single assembly to analyse general assembly length, composition, and CATS-rb mapping metrics.

 Example usage without reference annotation:
 ```bash